zendframework/zend-expressive/doc/book/getting-started/standalone.md

 >
 > Expressive needs a routing implementation in order to create routed
 > middleware.
 We suggest FastRoute in the quick start, but you can also
-> currently choose from Aura.Router and the ZF2 MVC router.
+> currently choose from Aura.Router and zend-router.

 > ### Containers
 >